-We organize this paper as follows.
+We organize the paper as follows.
 In \S\ref{S2}, we recall some important ingredients which are used in the proof of Theorem \ref{thm}.
 We present the proof of Theorem \ref{thm} in \S\ref{S3}, which is divided into several subsections.
 In \S\ref{proofpropm3}, we treat the case $3\mid n$.
-In this case, we transform \eqref{eqn1} in to several elliptic equations written in cubic models for which we need to determine all their $\{17,41,59\}$-integer points.
-Recall that if $S$ is a finite set of prime numbers, then an $S$-integer is rational number $r/s$ with coprime integers $r$ and $s>0$ such that the prime factors of $s$ are in $S$.
-We utilize the same technique in \S\ref{proofpropm4} to handle \eqref{eqn1} when $n$ is a multiple of $4$; however, in this case, we transform \eqref{eqn1} in to quartic curves.
+In this case, we transform \eqref{eqn1} into several elliptic equations written in cubic models for which we need to determine all $\{17,41,59\}$-integer points.
+Recall that if $S$ is a finite set of prime numbers, then an $S$-integer is a rational number $r/s$ with coprime integers $r$ and $s>0$ such that the prime factors of $s$ lie in $S$.
+We utilize the same technique in \S\ref{proofpropm4} to handle \eqref{eqn1} when $n$ is a multiple of $4$; however, in this case, we transform \eqref{eqn1} into quartic curves.
 We handle \eqref{eqn1} for prime $n \geq 5$ in \S\ref{proofpropp}.
 Here, we apply a method that uses primitive divisor theorem for Lehmer sequences.
 In this case too, we are able to obtain several elliptic equations written in cubic models for which we find all their $\{17, 41, 59\}$-integer points.
 We finally summerize the proof of Theorem \ref{thm} in \S\ref{proofthm}.
 In \S\ref{S4}, we discuss some existing results and derive some corollaries.
-All the computations are done with MAGMA.
+All the computations are done with MAGMA \cite{BCP97}.